billster45/NLP-Intuition/README.md

 </tr>
 </tbody>
 </table>
-With our three matricies we can reduce the dimensionality if we select only the first two dimensions of each matrix as shown in Table 4 below.
+We can now reduce the dimensionality if we select only the first two dimensions of each matrix as shown in Table 4 below.

 ``` r
 # find largest singular values